 Path to well being

 In the third trimester, your baby’s senses continue to progress.
 Your baby uses its senses of hearing and touch to learn about its body and your womb.
 They still can’t see much, though.
 Their eyes can detect bright light, but it’s too dark to see in the uterus.
 Your baby hears and knows your voice and may move in response to music.
 Your baby also starts to practice important movements, including grasping and sucking.
 They may even start sucking on their thumb.

 You’ll feel your baby kicking, punching, and moving often in the early weeks of the third trimester.
 Later, as your baby gets larger, you’ll feel more stretches and rolls, and fewer kicks and punches.

 As your uterus gets more crowded, you may feel your baby move less.
 If you think your baby is less active than usual, do a “kick count.”
 Keep track of the number of movements in one hour.
 If your baby moves fewer than 10 times in an hour, call your doctor.

 How big will my baby grow during the third trimester?

-As your baby grows, he or she adds layers of fat to help provide warmth after birth.
-The fat also fills the extra space under the skin, making the skin less wrinkled.
+As your baby grows, they add layers of fat to provide warmth after birth.
+The fat fills the extra space under the skin, making the skin less wrinkled.
 At birth, most babies weigh between 6 and 9 pounds.
 They are usually between 19 and 21 inches long.

-Other highlights of the third trimester
+Other highlights of the third trimester:

-- Most babies move to a head-down position in the uterus toward the end of the third trimester, with the head on the mother’s pubic bone.
+- Most babies move to a head-down position in the uterus toward the end, with the head on the mother’s pubic bone.

 Copyright © American Academy of Family Physicians